Divorce and Taxes: What You Need to Know

 January 23, 2012 : Teresa L. Clark - Corporate Communications

-Way across the pond in England, a not entirely festive holiday was observed by many in the legal community shortly after New Year’s Day.
-This unofficial holiday is National Divorce Day and it is Jan.
-3 or 4, depending on who you ask.
-In America, January often is thought of as “Divorce Month,” with some saying there are twice as many divorce filings in January as in other months.
+Across the pond in England, a not-so-official holiday was observed after New Year’s Day.
+This unofficial holiday is National Divorce Day, which is celebrated on January 3 or 4 depending on who you ask.
+In America, January often is thought of as “Divorce Month” with some saying there are twice as many divorce filings in January as any other month.

-This January in particular might see even more couples splitting because the rebounding economy could make it possible for them to be able to afford a divorce.
-In addition to the legal bills, the long-term costs of life after divorce can be very expensive; not having someone to split the mortgage and other household costs with might be just the beginning of the additional costs you will encounter.
+This January, in particular, you might see even more couples splitting up because the rebounding economy could make it possible for them to be able to afford a divorce.
+In addition to the legal bills, the long-term costs of life after divorce can be very expensive; not having someone to split the mortgage and other household costs with might be just the beginning of the additional costs encountered.

-Understanding how a big change like a divorce will affect your taxes can help you prepare.
+Understanding how a big change like a divorce will affect your taxes can help you prepare for the future.
 To start, make sure you know the answers to all of the following questions.
-They might seem “easy” at first glance, but don’t be so sure…
+They might seem easy at first glance, but don’t be so sure…

 Are you really single?

 Your marital status on Dec.
-31 of the year you are filing tax returns for is a determinant in your filing status.
+31 of the year you file your tax returns determines your filing status.
 This means taxpayers who are not divorced on that date must continue to use one of the filing statuses for married couples, which are married filing jointly and married filing separately.

 “If your divorce isn’t final, you may or may not wish to file a joint return.
 Often the decision about this comes down to what your divorce lawyer advises,” said Jackie Perlman, principal tax research analyst at The Tax Institute at H&R Block.

 Being divorced could qualify you to file as head of household if you also meet these two conditions:

 - You paid more than half the cost of keeping up your home.